Brendan Hanley

-Hanley was previously an emergency medicine and family practitioner in the territory, having previously worked in the Northwest Territories and Nunavut.
-He also has experience with Doctors without Borders, practicing overseas in Africa and Asia.
+Hanley has a background in emergency medicine and family practice in the territory, with previous experience working in the Northwest Territories and Nunavut.
+He has also worked with Doctors without Borders, providing medical care overseas in Africa and Asia.
 He received his medical degree from the University of Alberta, a diploma in tropical medicine and hygiene from the University of Liverpool, and a Masters in Public Health degree from Johns Hopkins Bloomberg School of Public Health.

 He is married to Lise Farynowski and has two children.